 This is where things get a little tricky with CBG.
 While it’s the only cannabinoid in the young plant, most of the CBG-A converts through the natural process into either CBD or THC.
 That’s because most of the hemp grown to make CBD products goes through a full growth cycle.
 The goal is typically to maximize the amount of CBD while keeping levels of THC below 0.3%.
 The THC levels must be less than 0.3% to be legally classified as derived from hemp.

-By the time that the hemp plant is fully grown, the natural CBG content is usually 1% or less.
+By the time that the hemp plant matures and is fully grown, the natural CBG content is usually 1% or less.
 This is why most full spectrum CBD products have very low levels of CBG shown on their third-party lab reports.
-The low levels of CBG in traditionally-grown hemp means that a lot more hemp would be needed to create high CBG products.
+The low levels of CBG in traditional industrial hemp means that a lot more hemp would be needed to create high CBG products.

 Fortunately for those seeking high CBG products, the growing and extraction methods of hemp farmers are continuing to evolve.
 By harvesting the plants earlier in the growth cycle, much higher levels of CBG can be achieved.
 As the interest in CBG products continues to increase, it’s likely that we’ll see even more advancements in efficiently extracting CBG from the hemp plant.